We Go The Extra Distance For Our Clients

 Front-end collisions can cause injuries similar to those in rear-end collisions.
 Victims of these types of crashes sometimes experience collarbone, facial and rib fractures.

 Contact Experienced Car Accident Lawyers In Atlanta

-If you or a loved one has experienced a bone fracture resulting from a car accident, please contact the experienced attorneys at Ashenden & Associates, P.C. in Atlanta.
-Give us a call at 770-676-1184 or fill out our online contact form.
+If you or a loved one has experienced a bone fracture resulting from a car accident, please contact our experienced attorneys at Ashenden & Associates, P.C., in Atlanta.
+Give us a call at 770-394-8909 or fill out our online contact form.
 Your first consultation is free.